jojonicho/jojonicho.github.io/index.md

 [Website](https://giftr.jojonicho.wtf) - [Github](https://github.com/jojonicho/giftr)<br>
 **Giftr!
 Tierlist Maker and GIF Search Engine with Typescript React**<br>

-- Drag and drop using react-beautiful-dnd and styled with emotion@next
+- Drag and drop using react-beautiful-dnd and styled with emotion@next.
-- Integrated Typescript for seamless autocomplete on API and Theme methods
+- Integrated Typescript for seamless autocomplete on API and Theme methods.
-- Blazing fast search and inject results in component using Hooks
+- Blazing fast search and inject results in component using Hooks.

 ### Portfolio, Blog